Ibiza: Transport

+Several public buses also travel between Sant Antoni and Ibiza Town, every 15 minutes in summer and every half-hour in winter.
+In addition, there are buses from Sant Antoni to Cala Bassa, Cala Conta and Cala Tarida, and to the airport.
+From Ibiza there are buses to the Platja d'en Bossa, Ses Salines, the airport and Santa Eulària.
+The late night bus line that stops at the various clubs is locally known as the Disco Bus.

 In popular culture

-A number of novels and other books have been written using Ibiza as the setting, including "The White Island" by Stephen Armstrong, Joshua Then and Now by Mordecai Richler, Soma Blues by Robert Sheckley, Vacation in Ibiza by Lawrence Schimel, A Short Life on a Sunny Isle: An Alphonse Dantan Mystery by Hannah Blank, They Are Ruining Ibiza by A. C. Greene, and The Python Project by Victor Canning.
-Books including Ibiza Bohemia, which was published by Assouline, which have explored the island itself with both photography and text, while other such as Memes Eivissencs have registered the traditions of their residents and their history in social media.
+A number of novels and other books have been written using Ibiza as the setting, including: "The Life Impossible" by Matt Haig, "The Canticle of Ibiza" by Justin Kurian, "The White Island" by Stephen Armstrong, Joshua Then and Now by Mordecai Richler, Soma Blues by Robert Sheckley, Vacation in Ibiza by Lawrence Schimel, A Short Life on a Sunny Isle: An Alphonse Dantan Mystery by Hannah Blank, They Are Ruining Ibiza by A. C. Greene, and The Python Project by Victor Canning.
+Books including Ibiza Bohemia, which was published by Assouline, have explored the island itself with both photography and text, while other such as Memes Eivissencs have registered the traditions of their residents and their history in social media.

-The third track on Prefab Sprout's 1990 album Jordan: The Comeback is Machine Gun Ibiza.
+The third track on Prefab Sprout's 1990 album Jordan: The Comeback is 'Machine Gun Ibiza'.
+It is also mentioned in David Bowie's 1971 track 'Life on Mars?', "See the mice in their million hordes, from Ibiza to the Norfolk Broads."

 In Monty Python's Flying Circus, the opening sketch of Episode 33 features the pilot Biggles.
-His secretary teasingly calls him "Señor Biggles," and Biggles protests, saying, "I've never even been to Spain."
+His secretary teasingly calls him "Señor Biggles", and Biggles protests, saying, "I've never even been to Spain."
 The secretary responds, " You went to Ibiza last year."
 Biggles counters, "That's still not grounds for calling me señor, or Don Beeg-les for that matter."

+The 2000 UK comedy film Kevin and Perry Go Large is set in Ibiza with the two main teenage character trying to become DJs.